kanakiyajay/grunt-tasks/08-grunt-usemin/README.md

 Usemin exports two tasks, viz. usemin and useminPrepare as well as other grunt plugins like [concat](http://grunt-tasks.com/grunt-contrib-copy/), [uglify](http://grunt-tasks.com/grunt-contrib-uglify/), cssmin, filerev

 You will also have to install them manually.
-`npm install grunt-contrib-copy grunt-contrib-uglify grunt-contrib-copy grunt-contrib-cssmin grunt-filerev --save-dev`
+`npm install grunt-contrib-copy grunt-contrib-uglify grunt-contrib-cssmin grunt-filerev --save-dev`

 We will also require [grunt-contrib-copy](http://grunt-tasks.com/grunt-contrib-copy/) for copying the index.html to the